Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 Gather IP addresses or FQDNs
 ----------------------------

-Wakari is very sensitive to the IP address or domain name used to connect to the Server and Gateway components.
+AEN is very sensitive to the IP address or domain name used to connect to the Server and Gateway components.
 If users will be using the domain name, you should install thecomponents using the domain name instead of the IP addresses.
 The authentication systemrequires the